Payment orders PAIN.001 for Switzerland [BETA]

 Once the payments are processed by your bank, you can import the account statements into Banana Accounting.

-See our use case with example: Payment orders for open invoices
+See our use case with example: How to create the payment file

 - Currently the payment functionality is available in the Dev-Channel version, so please install the latest version of Banana Accounting+ Dev Channel

 - This extension works only with the Advanced Plan, you can request a 1 month promo code from our support service

 - The extension is currently in Beta Test, please check everything and report any problem